-Year program started: 1954
+Year Started: 1954

-Number of households served: In 2016, 31,157 with Mortgage Revenue Bonds (MRBs); 20,056 with Mortgage Credit Certificates (MCCs); and 34,637 with multifamily bonds.
+Number of Households Served: In 2016, 31,157 households utilized Mortgage Revenue Bonds (MRBs), 20,056 utilized Mortgage Credit Certificates (MCCs), and 34,637 utilized multifamily bonds.

-Population targeted: Low and moderate-income homebuyers and renters ousing bonds are used to finance low-interest mortgages for low and moderate-income homebuyers, as well as for the acquisition, construction, and rehabilitation of multifamily housing for low income renters.
+Population Targeted: Low- and moderate-income homebuyers and renters ousing bonds are used to finance low-interest mortgages for low and moderate-income homebuyers, as well as for the acquisition, construction, and rehabilitation of multifamily housing for low-income renters.
 Investors purchase housing bonds at low interest rates because the income from them is tax free.
 The interest savings made possible by the tax exemption is passed on to homebuyers and renters in reduced housing costs.

-See also: Low Income Housing Tax Credits, HOME Investment Partnerships Program
+See Also: For related information, refer to the Low-Income Housing Tax Credits and HOME Investment Partnerships Program sections of this guide.

-Thanks in part to advocacy by state housing finance agencies (HFAs) and their partners, Congress preserved the exemption for housing bonds in tax reform (the Tax Cuts and Jobs Act, H.R.
+Thanks in part to advocacy by state housing finance agencies (HFAs) and their partners, Congress preserved the exemption for housing bonds in tax reform (through the "Tax Cuts and Jobs Act," H.R.
 1).
 The National Council of State Housing Agencies and others are now working with lawmakers to continue to protect housing bonds and strengthen them.